jorgebucaran/hyperapp/docs/lifecycle.md

 ## `onremove`

 This event is fired before the element is removed from the DOM.
-Use it for cleaning up resources, creating slide out animations, etc. Use `done` inside the function to remove the element.
+Use it for creating slide out animations, etc. Use `done` inside the function to remove the element.

 ```jsx
 function MessageWithFadeout({ title }) {